ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     PDF only: Return the :data:`xref` number of the PDF catalog (or root) object.
 Use that number with :meth:`Document.GetXrefObject` to see its source.

-  .. method:: GetPdfTrailer(int compressed = 0, int ascii = 0)
+  .. method:: GetPdfTrailer(int compressed: 0, int ascii: 0)

     PDF only: Return the trailer source of the PDF,  which is usually located at the PDF file's end.
 This is :meth:`Document.GetXrefObject` with an *xref* argument of -1.

-  .. method:: XrefIsStream(int xref = 0)
+  .. method:: XrefIsStream(int xref: 0)

     PDF only: Return the **decompressed** contents of the :data:`xref` stream object.

     :arg int xref: :data:`xref` number.

-    :rtype: bytes
+    :rtype: byte[]
     :returns: the (decompressed) stream of the object.

   .. method:: GetXrefStreamRaw(int xref)

     PDF only: Return the **unmodified** (esp. **not decompressed**) contents of the :data:`xref` stream object.
 Otherwise equal to :meth:`Document.GetXrefStream`.

-    :rtype: bytes
+    :rtype: byte[]
     :returns: the (original, unmodified) stream of the object.

-  .. method:: UpdateObject(int xref, string text, PdfPage page = null)
+  .. method:: UpdateObject(int xref, string text, PdfPage page: null)

     PDF only: Replace object definition of :data:`xref` with the provided string.
 The xref may also be new, in which case this instruction completes the object definition.
 If a page object is also given, its links and annotations will be reloaded afterwards.

     :arg int xref: :data:`xref` number.

-    :arg str obj_str: a string containing a valid PDF object definition.
+    :arg string text: a string containing a valid PDF object definition.

     :arg page: a page object.
 If provided, indicates, that annotations of this page should be refreshed (reloaded) to reflect changes incurred with links and / or annotations.
-    :type page: :ref:`Page`
+    :type page: :ref:`PdfPage`

     :rtype: int
     :returns: zero if successful, otherwise an exception will be raised.

-  .. method:: UpdateStream(int xref, byte[] stream = null, int _new = 1, int compress = 1)
+  .. method:: UpdateStream(int xref, byte[] stream: null, int _new: 1, int compress: 1)

     Replace the stream of an object identified by *xref*, which must be a PDF dictionary.
 If the object is no :data:`stream`, it will be turned into one.
 The function automatically performs a compress operation ("deflate") where beneficial.

     :arg int xref: :data:`xref` number.

-    :arg bytes|bytearray|BytesIO stream: the new content of the stream.
+    :arg byte[] stream: the new content of the stream.

-    :arg bool new: *deprecated* and ignored.
+    :arg int new: *deprecated* and ignored.
 Will be removed some time.
-    :arg bool compress: whether to compress the inserted stream.
-If `True` (default), the stream will be inserted using `/FlateDecode` compression (if beneficial), otherwise the stream will inserted as is.
+    :arg int compress: whether to compress the inserted stream.
+If `1` (default), the stream will be inserted using `/FlateDecode` compression (if beneficial), otherwise the stream will inserted as is.

     :raises ValueError: if *xref* does not represent a PDF :data:`dict`.
 An empty dictionary ``<<>>`` is accepted.
 So if you just created the xref and want to give it a stream, first execute `doc.UpdateObject(xref, "<<>>")`, and then insert the stream data with this method.